sajter/poker/README.md

 ## Special Notes
--NPC's were used to speed up testing and I might write up working npc code later once script is working for players.
+NPC's were used to speed up testing and I might write up working npc code later once script is working for players.
--I could not figure out how to change the faces on the cards that the players hold.
+I could not figure out how to change the faces on the cards that the players hold.